clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-content-in-your-program-with-clowdr.md

 ---
 We know content is at the center of your community - and content management tends to be one of the most laborious parts of running a conference.

-Clowdr makes it easy to manage content, and empowers organizers to delegate and automate parts of the content management process to reallocate time to other critical parts of the event - such as building community and connections.
+Clowdr makes it easy to manage content, and empowers organizers to delegate and automate parts of the management process to reallocate time to other critical parts of the event - like supporting and connecting with your community.

-**The following resource summarizes how organizers can easily manage complex program content with Clowdr.**
+**The following resource summarizes how organizers can manage complex program content with Clowdr.**

-We share a brief overview of how content is managed in Clowdr, then walk through Clowdr’s UI to show you exactly how to add a content item in Clowdr.
 Common scenarios are identified and advice for how to tackle them is provided!

 _To learn about linking content to the schedule, see our_ [_managing your schedule with Clowdr_](https://clowdr.org/resources/schedule) _resource, and to learn about assigning people to manage content, view our_ [_managing people within Clowdr_](https://clowdr.org/resources/people) _resource._